After Shoulder Replacement Surgery

 Before leaving the hospital, you will be given a physical therapy exercise plan to follow.
 Your shoulder needs to be protected for the next 3 to 6 weeks so that the muscles around the shoulder get adequate time to heal.

 Your first appointment with the physiotherapist will be in the second week after you are discharged from the hospital.
-We expect complete range of movements by about 6 weeks after surgery.
+We expect complete range of movements by about 6 weeks after Total Shoulder Replacement Surgery.
 After this shoulder strengthening exercises are begun.

 There may besome swelling and bruising of the hand and arm which is normal and results from the swelling and bruising from your shoulder, which travels down the arm.
 Unfortunately, there is no treatment for this, but it is recommended that you bend and straighten your elbow frequently and make a fist to help keep your circulation flowing.